 Over-the-counter (OTC) medications are included in the PDL and are covered if prescribed by a physician for Essential Plan 3 and 4 members only.
+Select OTC drugs where there is a prescription version are covered for Essential Plan 1 and 2 members.

-Prior Authorization Drugs
+Prior Authorization for Pharmacy Benefit Drugs